Martin1432/testing/README.md

-Yaml file repository for installing httpd and mysql
+Yaml file repository for installing httpd and mysql.